 "I think that catering needs to be considered when thinking about tackling climate change.
 Food being offered on RCT premises and services needs to be ethical, sustainable and eco-friendly.
-Reduce the amount of red meat and dairy being sold and consumed.
-Increase the number of vegan and vegetarian options.
+Reduce the amount of red meat and options.
 Ensure that any meat, fish or dairy sold is sustainable."